-Written by Mark Black, Chairman of The UK Pagan Council
+Written by Mark Black, Founder & Chair of The UK Pagan Council

 If this is the first literature you have read on the subject, before you go and make any decisions, I advise you to read this book AND other books by other authors.
 This is because not only do you need to look at it from more than one person’s perspective, but also, I don’t now, nor will I ever know everything about paganism, witchcraft and magic, I will never stop learning and if anyone ever claims to, they’re wrong.

 Once you have read a good selection of opinions, decide what resonates with you, decide what you think is twoddle, and walk your own path.
 What you do above and beyond the basic fundamental principles of all pagan paths, it entirely up to you, and don’t ever let anyone tell you any different

 Eliphas Levi (1819-1875) once wrote;

 ‘All Other Creatures Look Down towards the Earth,

 But Man Was given a face so that he might turn